 The right-hander won 511 games during his tenure in baseball, almost 100 more than any other pitcher in history.
-He recorded 30 victories on five occasions and won more than 20 games 15 times.
+He recorded 30 victories on five occasions and won 20-or-more games 16 times.

-In 1903 he won two games in the first modern World Series, helping Boston to victory.
+In 1903, he won two games in the first modern World Series, helping Boston defeat the Pittsburgh Pirates.

 Young threw his first no-hitter on Sept.
 18, 1897.
 He did not walk a batter, but his team committed four errors.
 One was originally ruled a hit, but Cleveland’s third baseman sent a note to the press box after the eighth inning indicating that he had actually made an error, so the ruling on the field was changed.
 Young considered the game to be a one-hitter, despite a valiant effort from his teammate.

 In 1908, he pitched his third no-hitter at 41 years and three months old, setting a record for oldest pitcher to throw a no-hitter that stood for 82 years.

 Young led his league in victories on five occasions: In 1892, 1895, and from 1901 to 1903.
 In 1892, he reached a career-high in wins with 36.
 He led the league in ERA twice with a 1.93 in 1892 and a 1.62 in 1901, and was second three times in the same category.